Robotrek - Programming & Robotics Instructor

 Ages 12–17 — DIY Robots: Arduino Course for Teens (self-designed course)

-• Designed and taught a 20-lesson Arduino programming course (~3–5 months) built around the Keyestudio KS0192 4WD Bluetooth Multi-functional Car, targeting high-school students with no prior experience
+• Designed and taught a 20-lesson Arduino programming course (~3–5 months) built around the Arduino-based Bluetooth 4WD car with varieties of sensors, targeting high-school students with no prior experience

 • Structured the course in five phases: